Super-Protocol/docs/docs/marketplace/models/index.md

 ---
-id: "list"
+id: "models"
-title: "Models/Datasets"
+title: "Models"
-slug: "/marketplace/list"
+slug: "/models"
-sidebar_position: 1
+sidebar_position: 4
 ---

 This screen lists models or datasets offered on the Marketplace.
 You can lease the content listed here by adding it to your orders.
-Read [How to Place an Order](/marketplace/guides/place-order) for step-by-step instructions.

 :::note